njdart/Minority-Report/README.md

 ## Rationale

 This project started as a Year in Industry/gap year project whilst working at [Cambridge Consultants](http://www.cambridgeconsultants.com/).
 The aim of the project was to reproduce some of the human-computer interactions displayed in the film of the same name.
 A large amount of work done for technical (and non-technical) projects takes the form of sessions, discussions, planning and problem discovery on whiteboards.
-Whilst great for getting information out of our heads and disseminated, and providing a versatile medium for displaying and discussing problems, they can often get neglected or overlooked primarly due to their lack of easy replication.
+Whilst great for getting information out of our heads and disseminated, and providing a versatile medium for displaying and discussing problems, they can often get neglected or overlooked primarily due to their lack of easy replication.

-This project aims to build a *proof-of-concept* demonstration of how a whiteboard could be captured, stored and manipulated with simple equiptment and a interactions.
+This project aims to build a *proof-of-concept* demonstration of how a whiteboard could be captured, stored and manipulated with simple equipment and a interactions.

 ### The Problem